 Introduction, timeline, bibliography, interactive index, and other electronic tools will be available free online.
 App.
 100 full-text readings are being made be available for purchase as downloadable PDFs and now also as paperbacks available through amazon.com.

-As of August 29, 2011, extensive materials on Ancient Near Eastern, Zoroastrian, Egyptian, Judeo-Christian, Buddhist and Hindu hell are now available online.
+As of 4 October 2021, extensive materials on Ancient Near Eastern, Zoroastrian, Egyptian, Judeo-Christian, Buddhist and Hindu, Greek and Roman, and Islamic hell are now available online.